Jhohan Romaña

-Jhohan Sebastián Romaña Espitia (born 13 September 1998) is a Colombian professional footballer who plays as a defender for Major League Soccer club Austin FC.
+Jhohan Sebastián Romaña Espitia (born 13 September 1998) is a Colombian professional footballer who plays as a defender for Argentine Primera División club San Lorenzo.

 Club career

 Born in Apartadó, Romaña began his career with Categoría Primera A club Independiente Medellín.
 He made his professional debut for the club on 24 April 2016 against Águilas Doradas, coming on as a 68th minute substitute in a 2–0 victory.
 In 2019, Romaña joined Paraguayan Primera División club Guaraní.
 His debut for the club came on 1 December 2019 against Sol de América, starting in the 1–0 defeat.

 Austin FC

 On 22 December 2020, Romaña joined American Major League Soccer club Austin FC ahead of their inaugural season in 2021.
 He made his debut for Austin FC on 17 April 2021 in their inaugural match against Los Angeles FC, starting in the 2–0 away defeat.
+Romaña spent the 2023 season on loan with Paraguayan side Club Olimpia.
+Prior to the 2024 season, Austin FC announced they traded Romaña to the Argentine side San Lorenzo de Almagro.

+Botafogo

+In October 2025, Botafogo showed interest in signing Jhohan Romaña, according to the Argentine press.
+Botafogo intends to present an offer below the US$4 million demanded by San Lorenzo for the player's transfer.
+However, the club would be willing to pay a large part of the amount upfront.